 Character Animator can import multi-layered Photoshop and Illustrator documents representing the structural pieces (head, eyes, mouth shapes, etc.) of a character.
 You can use the templates available from the Welcome panel, or import your own files via File > Import.

 The selected artwork is imported and a puppet representation created from its layers appears in the Project panel.
 The structure of the puppet is determined by the structure in the Photoshop or Illustrator document.

 Look at the center of the Scene panel, place your face at a comfortable distance from the webcam (but big enough within the circle shown in the Camera & Microphone panel), make a neutral facial expression, then click Set Rest Pose.
 Red tracking dots will appear on your face.
 Try moving and rotating your head from side to side, making different facial features, blinking, and talking.
 Use your mouse to drag near the character’s arms.

 A puppet has behaviors, capabilities that let you control its movement, deformation, appearance, and other attributes.
 Some behaviors use external controls, such as the webcam or audio or mouse input.
 It is behaviors that allow for expressive control of your static artwork.

 For more information, see Recording and refining your performance.

 You control a puppet through behaviors that are applied to it.
 Face tracking is an example of a behavior, and so is the automatic wiggling of vectored artwork.
 A behavior can have parameters for tuning it to your needs.

-Adjust behavior parameters to modify and rehearse how the puppet moves, appears, and reacts to you.
+Adjust behavior parameters to modify and rehearse how the puppet moves,

 If you don’t want the character’s head to scale or rotate, click the disclosure triangle next to the Face behavior’s name in the Properties panel to show the behavior’s parameters, then decrease the Head Position Strength and Head Scale Strength parameter values.